maciejpedzich/maciejpedzi.ch/src/content/blog/leetcode-one-liners-remove-element.md

 Thank you so much if you've made it this far!

-While I agree that these examples put form over, hah, function, and that if you get too smart with one-liners the code can become unreadable, I also consider these self-imposed one-liner challenges a fun way to explore and exploit some of the features and quirks JavaScript has to offer.
+While I agree that these examples put form over functionyou (heh), and that if you get too smart with one-liners the code can become unreadable, I also consider these self-imposed one-liner challenges a fun way to explore and exploit some of the features and quirks JavaScript has to offer.

 Take care and stay tuned for the next post in this series!